 She told the hitman that her husband had been physically and sexually abusing their five-year-old daughter.
 And that the judge didn’t care, the system was corrupt, etc. He accepted the job for a $5,000 down payment followed by $20,000 after she sold her house.
 The mother reported her abuse claims to the state’s Department of Children and Families.
 They determined her claims were unfounded.

-Officers observed her make the initial payment and then throw away the clothes she wore when she gave the hitman the deposit.
+Officers observed her make the initial payment and then throw away the clothes she worn when she gave the hitman the deposit.
 After he told her the job was done and her ex-husband was dead, she thanked him.

 The spouse is always a suspect.
 She knew the authorities would question her.
 She didn’t know they had all the evidence needed to arrest and charge her.